· Copyrights on all our photographic material ·

 Posted on: 5:27 pm, May 25, 2007 by Luna1999

 I'm planning a trip this fall.
-I don't have the dates set, but am thinking late Oct/early Nov to lessen the hurricane risk.
-Is this a good
+I don't have the dates set, but am thinking late Oct/early Nov to lessen the

-time to see the birds and wildlife in PR?
-What is the ultimate best time of the year to go for wildlife?
+hurricane risk.
+Is this a good time to see the birds and wildlife in PR?
+What is the ultimate best time of the

 Thanks!